inaimathi/langnostic/drafts/house-performance.md

  HOUSE::TYPE-EXPRESSION HOUSE::URI-DECODE HOUSE::VAR-KEY
 ```

-So that tells me two things.
+So that tells us two things.

 1. Yes, `write-ln` is the lions' share of the `write!` routine.
 2. Even with `write-ln` separated, `write!` is one of the major time-sinks.
 So, yes, `defun`ing it may in fact be worth it.